eove/orca/example/docs/periodical_checks.md

 If a word used in this document is unknown to you, the [O.R.CA documentation contains a glossary explaining key concepts](https://github.com/eove/orca)

+> [!CAUTION]
+> There periodical checks heavily depends on the way you handle your CAs and especially your online CA (validity duration, tools, …).\
+> This means this document needs to be heavily edited.\
+> To give a complete example, we assume that the online CA is handled using a [hashicorp vault](https://developer.hashicorp.com/vault).\
+> We won't add `CAUTION` alerts in this case as this would make the document very hard to read.

 ## Overview

 ### Architecture of the vault system